florianhartung/debugger-rs/paper/main.typ

 // Process creation
 In Unix and Unix-like systems, there exist multiple methods for creating new processes, however the most common one is the `fork` syscall@fork.
 A process may use this syscall to create an identical clone of themselves.
-Followed by diverging control flow inside this process' program code, the newly created child process can then behave differently form the original parent process.
+Followed by diverging control flow inside this process' program code, the newly created child process can then behave differently from the original parent process.
 Often the child process then calls a syscall of the `exec` family (or the underlying `execve` directly), which replaces its current memory layout with a completely new one from a specified program.

 // ASLR & memory mappings